 In a culture that values youth and beauty, aging is not easy, particularly for women.
 As toddlers we begin to perceive the sovereignty of Barbie and Cinderella, and woe to little girls who are not conventionally pretty, who will be molded by this knowledge in ways they will not understand.
 I like to think that compensation awaits these girls, that having less to lose, getting older will be a bit easier.

-Stopped in traffic one time, I looked to my left, at a woman behind the wheel of a Mercedes coupe.
+Stopped in traffic one time, I looked to my left, at an elderly woman behind the wheel of a Mercedes coupe.
 For a moment our eyes met and she tried to smile—perhaps she thought she managed it; what I saw was a grimace, the skin so taut it appeared to be covered with cellophane.
 Her eyelids were drooping under the weight of false lashes, her mouth was a fire red gash and her hair—the color of cantaloupes—was elaborately rigged on top of her head.
 She was fierce, this woman.
 She had time in a stranglehold and she was not giving up an inch.
 She was losing, she knew it, but she was not giving up.